randy3k/SendCode/README.md

 - <kbd>cmd</kbd>+<kbd>b</kbd> (Mac) or <kbd>ctrl</kbd>+<kbd>b</kbd> (Windows/Linux): source current file (R, Julia and Python (IPython) only)

-    SendREPL uses Sublime build system to source files, you might have to choose the `Source File` option in a pop up window.
+    SendCode uses Sublime build system to source files, you might have to choose the `Source File` option in a pop up window.

 ### Troubleshoot